kshshton/sheloba/SETUP.md

 ## Create the environment file

-Create `airflow/.env` with the values required by the Compose file:
+Create `airflow/.env` with the values required by the Compose file.
+The Docker stack is defined in `airflow/docker-compose.yml`, so the environment file lives alongside it:

 ```dotenv
 POSTGRES_USER=airflow